 Markets everywhere tend to be exploitative of people – whether as workers, consumers or producers.
 To protect people from such exploitation, the government makes certain laws.
 These laws try to ensure that the unfair practices are kept at a minimum in the markets.

 Private companies, contractors, businesspersons normally want to make as much profit as they can.
 In the drive for profits, they might deny workers their rights and not pay them wages.
 In the eyes of the law it is illegal or wrong to deny workers their wages.
-Similarly to ensure that workers are not underpaid, or are paid fairly, there is a law on minimum wages.
+Similarly, there is a law on minimum wages, to ensure that workers are not underpaid, or are paid fairly.
 A worker has to be paid not less than the minimum wage by the employer.
 The minimum wages are revised upwards every few years.

 As with the law on minimum wages, which is meant to protect workers, there are also laws that protect the interests of producers and consumers in the market.
-These help ensure that the relations between these three parties – the worker, consumer and producer – are governed in a manner that is not exploitative.
+These laws ensure that the relations between these three parties – the worker, consumer and producer – are governed in a manner that is not exploitative.

 Through making, enforcing and upholding these laws, the government can control the activities of individuals or private companies so as to ensure social justice.
 Many of these laws have their basis in the Fundamental Rights guaranteed by the Indian Constitution.
 For instance, the Right against Exploitation says that no one can be forced to work for low wages or under bondage.
-Similarly, the Constitution lays down “no child below the age of 14 shall be employed to work in any factory or mines or any other hazardous employment.”
+Similarly, the Constitution lays down no child below the age of 14 shall be employed to work in any factory or mines or any other hazardous employment.

 Laws are necessary in many situations, whether this be the market, office or factory so as to protect people from unfair practices.
-Private companies, contractors, business persons, in order to make higher profits, resort to unfair practices such as paying workers low wages, employing children for work, ignoring the conditions of work, ignoring the damage to the environment (and hence to the people in the neighborhood) etc.
+In order to make higher profits, private companies, contractors, business persons, resort to unfair practices such as paying workers low wages, employing children for work, ignoring the conditions of work, ignoring the damage to the environment, etc.